anshul-kulkarni/Shell/README.md

 # Features:

+- Supports history of previous commands executed and can access them using up-down arrow keys.
 - Can support multiple as well as single arguments.
 - PATH being handled.
 - Can exit by pressing Control+D or typing exit.